JakeSaintG/SpotBot/README.md

 -- **This is a work in progress**

 ## Special Thanks
-- My fellow admins of the SpotBot for finding way to break me bot!
+- My fellow admins of the SpotBot for finding ways to break me bot!
 No seriously.
 It's helpful!
+- Tim Slaven for feature ideas, QA, and for reminding me to actually work on it.

 ## Known Issues
 - The ;;hello command and args are a little clunky.